shimbalama/screen_assembly/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the LICENSE https://github.com/shimbalama/screen_assembly/blob/master/LICENSE file for details

 ## Acknowledgments